LSU fires men's basketball coach Matt McMahon, is finalizing agreement to rehire Will Wade

 LSU has not been to March Madness since Wade left.

-McMahon — saddled during his first two seasons by NCAA-approved, self-imposed scholarship reductions stemming from the Wade allegations, went 60-70 at LSU.
+McMahon — saddled during his first two seasons by NCAA-approved, self-imposed scholarship reductions stemming from the Wade allegations — went 60-70 at LSU.
 This season, LSU went 15-17, posting a last-place 3-15 record in the SEC.
+McMahon is still owed around $8 million by LSU, which also has had to buy out the remaining $54 million on Kelly's football contract since firing him.

 AP Basketball Writer Aaron Beard in Raleigh, North Carolina, contributed to this report.